 9.1 In consideration of the use of the graded approach described in para.
-1.8, this section provides guidance on seismic hazard evaluation for a broad range of nuclear installations (see para.
-1.8) other than nuclear power plants.
+1.9, this section provides guidance on seismic hazard assessment for a broad range of nuclear installations other than nuclear power plants.

 9.2 The evaluation of the seismic hazards at nuclear installations other than nuclear power plants should be commensurate with the complexity of such installations, with the potential radiological hazards, and with hazards due to other materials present on the site